Get Schooled

 Source: studentaid.gov

-Steps to completing the FAFSA
+Steps to complete the FAFSA

 • *Provisionally independent students do not need to invite contributors and will complete after their section.

-• Step 4: Once your final contributor completes their portion of the FAFSA, they can sign and submit the application.
+• Step 8: Once your final contributor completes their portion of the FAFSA, they can sign and submit the application.
 You will receive a confirmation email letting you know that your application has been successfully submitted.

 When can I start filling out my FAFSA?

-The 2024-2025 FAFSA is open!
+The 2025-2026 FAFSA is open!
 We recommend completing it as soon as possible to maximize the aid you are eligible for.
 Don't wait!

 Make sure to double-check the dates before you start filling out the form.
 You want the FAFSA labeled with the school year for which you need aid (not the current academic year).
 Pay close attention to school and state FAFSA deadlines.